google/WebFundamentals/src/content/en/fundamentals/media/fast-playback-with-video-preload.md

-Resource fetching will start only when initial HTML document has been completely loaded and parsed (eg. `DOMContentLoaded` event) while the very different `Load` event will be fired when resource has actually been fetched.
+Resource fetching will start only when initial HTML document has been completely loaded and parsed (eg. `DOMContentLoaded` event) while the very different `load` event will be fired when resource has actually been fetched.

 <figure class="TODO">
   <img src="/web/fundamentals/media/images/video-preload/video-preload.svg">
 </figure>

-Setting `preload` value to `metadata` indicates that the user is not expected to need the video, but that fetching its metadata (dimensions, first frame, track list, duration, and so on) is desirable.
+Setting `preload` value to `metadata` indicates that the user is not expected to need the video, but that fetching its metadata (dimensions, track list, duration, and so on) is desirable.

 ```
 <video id="video" preload="metadata" src="file.mp4" controls></video>